MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 az k8s-extension create --resource-group <resource-group> --cluster-name <cluster-name> --cluster-type managedClusters --name flux --extension-type microsoft.flux --config useKubeletIdentity=true
 ```

-### Have the minimum required memory and CPU resources for the microsoft.flux extension installation
+### Have minimum required memory and CPU resources to install the microsoft.flux extension

 The controllers that are installed in your Kubernetes cluster when you install the `microsoft.flux` extension require minimum CPU and memory resources to properly schedule on a Kubernetes cluster node.
 Be sure that your cluster meets the minimum memory and CPU resources requirements.